plashenkov/vue-i18n-mini/README.md

   .mount('#app')
 ```

-Now, if you want to use language prefixes in URLs, use router:
+Now, if you want to use language prefixes in URLs, use Vue router:

 ```js
 import {createRouter} from 'vue-router'